 The AC, on behalf of the Board, undertakes the monitoring and review of the system of internal controls.
-Its main responsibilities are to assist the Board in the discharge of its oversight responsibilities in the areas of internal controls, financial and accounting practices, operational and compliance controls.
+Its main responsibilities are to assist the Board in the discharge of its oversight responsibilities in the areas of internal controls, financial reporting, operational, compliance and information technology controls.
 Significant findings are reported to the Board.

-The AC is guided by written Terms of Reference endorsed by the Board and which clearly set out its authority and duties.
+The AC is guided by written Terms of Reference endorsed by the Board which clearly sets out its authority and duties.
 It is duly authorised to investigate any matter within such Terms of Reference, and has full access to and the co-operation of management, as well as the full discretion to invite any Director or executive officer to attend its meetings.
 Under the Terms of Reference of the AC, a former partner or director of the Company's existing auditing firm or auditing corporation shall not act as a member of the AC (i) within a period of 12 months commencing on the date of his ceasing to be a partner of the auditing firm or director of the auditing corporation; and in any case (ii) for so long as he has any financial interest in the auditing firm or auditing corporation.